 Forgot password

 JupyterLab and VS Code passwords are auto-generated if not set.
-To find them:
+To find them:- SSH into your Bnode

 - Check the logs: